-In the AT91FR40162, the External Bus Interface connects internally to the Flash memory.
+In the AT91F40816, the External Bus Interface connects internally to the Flash memory.

+Flash Memory

-Flash MemoryThe 2-Mbyte Flash memory is organized as 1, 048, 576 words of 16 bits each.
+The 16M-bit Flash memory is organized as 1,048,576 16-bit words.
 The Flash memory is addressed as 16-bit words via the EBI.
-It uses address lines A1 - A20.
+It uses address lines A1 to A20.
+Address line A20 must not be reprogrammed as an I/O pin or as a chip select, as it is the most significant bit of the Flash memory address.

 The address, data and control signals, except the Flash memory enable, are internally interconnected.
-The user should connect the Flash memory enable (NCSF) to one of the active-low chip selects on the EBI; NCS0 must be used if the Flash memory is to be the boot memory.
+The user should connect the Flash memory enable (NCSF) to one of the active-low chip selects on the EBI.
+NCSO must be used if the Flash memory is to be the boot memory.
 In addition, if the Flash memory is to be used as boot memory, the BMS input must be pulled down externally in order for the processor to perform correct 16-bit fetches after reset.

 During boot, the EBI must be configured with correct number of standard wait states.
-As an example, five standard wait states are required when the microcontroller is running at 66 MHz.
+For example, five standard wait states are required when the microcontroller is running at 40 MHz.

-The user must ensure that all VDDIO, VDDCORE and all GND pins are connected to their respective supplies by the shortest route.
-The Flash memory powers-on in read mode.
+The user must ensure that all VDD and all GND pins are connected to their respective supplies by the shortest route.
+The Flash memory powers-on in the read mode.
 Command sequences are used to place the device in other operating modes, such as program and erase.

 A separate Flash memory reset input pin (NRSTF) is provided for maximum flexibility, enabling the reset operation to adapt to the application.
-When this input is at a logic high level, the memory is in its standard operating mode; a low level on this input halts the current memory operation and puts its outputs in a high impedance state.
+When this input is at a logic high-level, the memory is in its standard operating mode; a low-level on this input halts the current memory operation and puts its outputs in a high impedance state.

 The Flash memory features data polling to detect the end of a program cycle.
-While a program cycle is in progress, an attempted read of the last word written will return the complement of the written data on I/O7.
+While a program cycle is in progress, an attempted read of the last word written returns the complement of the written data on I/O7.
 An open-drain NBUSY output pin provides another method of detecting the end of a program or erase cycle.
-This pin is pulled low while program and erase cycles are in progress and is released at the completion of the cycle.
+This pin is pulled low while program and erase cycles are in progress, and it is released at the completion of the cycle.
 A toggle bit feature provides a third means of detecting the end of a program or erase cycle.